-Go to the invoice and accept payment through electronic payments processing or by clicking Mark as Paid.
+Go to the invoice and process the payment, or by click Mark as Paid.
 The invoice must be marked as paid in full before you process the rebate; if there is no payment marked or only partial payment, Medicare will send the rebate as a cheque in your name to the patient's address, which is usually inconvenient for practitioners and patients.

 In the Patient Rebates section, click Process Rebate.
 A pop-up will appear.